10 Leadership Skills Every Effective Leader Needs

 2. Inspire Confidence

-Effective leaders help employees and team members sail through crises, so one of the most important leadership skills best leaders need to develop is the ability to inspire confidence.
+In a leadership role, a successful leader helps employees and team members sail through crises.
+One of the most important leadership skills great leaders need to develop is the ability to inspire confidence.

 Emotional intelligence is the ability to understand your emotions and the emotions of others.
-It is also the ability to manage those emotions in yourself and others.
+It is also the ability to manage those emotions within yourself and others.

 This is one of the most fundamental leadership skills that can speed up your success.
 That is probably why many leadership programs begin with a ‘personal mastery’ segment because increasing self-awareness for leaders is an ongoing process.